ibm-cloud-docs/BlockStorage/mounting_rhel8.md

    ```
    {: pre}

 * If a LUN is provisioned and attached while the second path is down, the host might see a single path when the discovery scan is run for the first time.
 If you encounter this rare phenomenon, check the [{{site.data.keyword.cloud}} status page](https://{DomainName}/status?component=block-storage&selected=status){: external} to see whether an event that impacts your host's ability to access the storage is in progress.
-If no events are reported, perform the discovery scan again to ensure that all paths are properly discovered.
+If no events are reported, perform the discovery scan again to make sure that all paths are properly discovered.
 If an event is in progress, the storage can be attached with a single path.
 However, it's essential that paths are rescanned after the event is completed.
 If both paths are not discovered after the rescan, [create a support case](https://{DomainName}/unifiedsupport/cases/add){: external} so it can be properly investigated.

 ## Unmounting {{site.data.keyword.blockstorageshort}} volumes
 {: #unmountingLin}